Laqabin

 Laqabin was a diocese of the Syriac Orthodox Church, suffragan of the archdiocese of Melitene.
 The diocese, also known as Qarna and Tella d'Arsenias, is attested between the tenth and thirteenth centuries.
-Twenty-three bishops of Laqabin are mentioned in the histories of Michael the Syrian and Bar Hebraeus and in other West Syriac sources.
+Twenty-three bishops of Laqabin are mentioned in the histories of Michael the Syrian and Bar Hebraeus and in other Syriac Orthodox sources.
 The last-known bishop of Laqabin, Timothy, was consecrated by the patriarch Philoxenus Nemrud (1283–92), and the diocese seems to have lapsed in the early decades of the fourteenth century.